XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * Indirect revenue from value added.
 Ripple integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
 * Withdrawal and Deposit fees.
 It is typical for a gateway to charge a small fee (such as 1%) for the service of adding or removing money from Ripple.
 You have the power to determine the rate you credit people when they move money onto and off of Ripple through your gateway.
 * Transfer fees.
 You can set a percentage fee to charge when Ripple users send each other issuances created by your account.
 This amount disappears from the Ripple ledger, decreasing your obligation each time your issuances change hands.
 See [TransferRate](#transferrate) for details.
+* Market making.
+A gateway can also make offers to buy and sell its issuances for other issuances on Ripple, providing liquidity to cross-currency payments and possibly making a profit.
+(As with any financial exchange, profits are not guaranteed.)

 # Technical Details #